marconicivitavecchia/esp32-radar/json_parser.md

 ```
 ## **Application parser**

-The corrisponding JSON commands are sent by the IoT device and the Application Parser is one that works on messages posted by the IoT device on
+The corrisponding JSON commands are sent by theIoT device and it is a parser that works on messages posted by the IoT device on
 - a **measurement topic** and invokes the function with the responsability of show the measures in the user interface or to collects them into a database.
 - a **feedback topic (state)** (from the terminal device, to the broker), useful to the application server to receive confirmation of the actuator state change but also useful to the user to know the new state.